rklie/rklie/README.md

 ### I'm a Data Analyst for the Enterprise & Core Metrics team @ GitHub.

-- 👨🏻‍💻 I'm currently focused on applying fresh knowledge about Azure technologies, Data Pipelines & Data Visualization.
+- 👨🏻‍💻 I'm currently focused on applying fresh knowledge about ADX (Kusto), Airflow Data Pipelines & Power BI M-queries.
-- ⚽ Fan of Bayern Munich and 🎮 veteran - Proud father of 1 👧🏼
+- 🎮 veteran and Zelda fan - Proud father of 1 👧🏼
-- 💪🏻 At the moment I'm learning more about Data Engineering, Data Modeling, Python and AI/ML technologies.
+- 💪🏻 At the moment I'm learning more about Data Engineering, Data Modeling and AI/ML technologies.